oomek/attractplus/Layouts.md

 fe.plugin_command( executable, arg_string, callback_function )
 ```

-Execute a plug-in command and wait until the command is done.
+Execute a command and wait until the command is done.

 **Parameters**